CERP Glossary | Commission for Continuing Education Provider Recognition

 OBJECTIVE: Anticipated learner outcomes of a specific continuing dental education learning experience or instructional unit, stated in behavioral or action-oriented terms for the participant.

-PLANNED PROGRAM: The total efforts of a CDE provider as they relate to continuing dental educational activities offered to professional audiences.
+PLANNED PROGRAM/OVERALL PROGRAM: The total efforts of a CE provider as they relate to continuing dental educational activities offered to professional audiences.
 A sequence or series of continuing education activities, courses or events that in total constitutes the provider’s activities as they relate to continuing dental educational activities offered to professional audiences.

 PROGRAM PLANNING: The total process of designing and developing continuing education activities.
 This process includes assessing learning needs, selecting topics, defining educational objectives, selecting instructors/authors, facilities and other educational resources, and developing evaluation mechanisms.
 All steps in the program planning process should be aimed at promotion of a favorable climate for adult learning.